Rust - The differences between the &str and String types

 The String type

-The String type is in a conceptually very similar to the string type in
+The String type is conceptually very similar to the string type in

 JavaScript/TypeScript and other dynamic programming languages.